Doctors Note Logo

 The updated CDC COVID isolation rules are designed to be flexible and practical—but flexibility does not mean ignoring your health.
 Women over 65 should feel empowered to take extra time, ask questions, and seek medical advice when something does not feel right.

-If you are unsure about your symptoms, Ubie's free AI-powered COVID-19 symptom checker can help you quickly assess your condition and determine next steps.
+If you are unsure about your symptoms or want to check if what you're experiencing aligns with COVID-19, Ubie's free AI-powered symptom checker can provide personalized insights in minutes to help you make informed decisions about your health.
 And if you experience anything concerning or severe, speak to a doctor promptly.
 Your health and safety always come first.

 (References)